 - a short report (with a maximum of 1500 words, and a maximum of one table/figure and 15 references).

-In the case of articles, we are sometimes able to publish additional material "web only", but the paper version must be
+In the case of articles, we are sometimes able to publish additional material "web only", but the paper version must be self-contained.

 You should consider presenting your findings as a research paper rather than a short report in the following situations: